 Q: Ham, we have a lot of ground to cover, so let’s jump right in.
 What’s the first thing you look for in a company’s financial plan?

 Behind every solid financial plan, I expect to find a rationally thought out and verifiable set of key assumptions.
 Many start-up founders assume growth is the answer to all their financing problems, but anyone with a little financing experience knows that growth does not produce cash, it consumes cash.
-The assumptions in a solid financial should take these realities into account.
-They be reasonable and not in conflict with core elements of the business plan and the market being served.
+The assumptions in a solid financial plan should take these realities into account.
+They should be reasonable and not in conflict with core elements of the business plan and the market being served.
 For example, the unit price for the company’s product should be within reason.
 So if the company projects a $1000 unit sale price for their product and the competition sells their similar product for under $10, you will need to ask some questions as to why there is such a significant price differential.

 Different industries have very different key assumptions that drive the financial plan.
 That said, there are a core set of assumptions that all plans should be based upon.
 Some of the key assumptions made in the preparation of financial projections should include:

 Is the company’s long term funding plan connected to specific milestones such as first prototype, Beta test completion, FDA approval, pilot production, First Customer Ship (FCS), etc.?

 When will the company reach cash flow breakeven/positive and how much funding will be required to reach this point (remembering that driving growth consumes cash)?

 Have unit sales volumes been tied to rational sales cycles and seasonality?